PhilLockett/Tartan/README.md

 #### Layout
 The pattern layout can be controlled in a number of ways.
-"Tartan" uses pattern that repeats after an specific number of threads.
+"Tartan" uses a pattern that repeats after an specific number of threads.
 "Column Repeat Count" defines that number of vertical threads.
 Typically the pattern is the same for the vertical and horizontal threads and the "Duplicate the Column colours for the Rows" check box performs this